ahrussell/traitortracing/README.md

 ## Notes / Disclaimers

-This library is a proof of concept ONLY and should not be used in production.
+This library is an alpha proof of concept ONLY and should not be used in production.
 Several potential vulnerabilities:

 * [RELIC random point generation potentially biased](https://github.com/relic-toolkit/relic/issues/46)
 * Parameter and secret key generation leaks information via a timing attack.